Last Survivors: Production

 Principal photography occurred in Butte, Montana and wrapped in January 2021.

 Reception

-The film has a 73% rating on Rotten Tomatoes based on fifteen reviews.

-Nadir Samara of Screen Rant awarded the film two and a half stars out of five.
-Martin Unsworth of Starburst awarded the film three stars.

-Angie Han of The Hollywood Reporter gave the film a negative review and wrote, "it’s clearly a film with a lot on its mind, one that’s eager to grapple with the gnarled roots of its own appeal.
-But its reticence keeps it from exploring the more challenging, and possibly more rewarding, paths laid out before it."
+Martin Unsworth of Starburst awarded the film 3/5 stars writing that "Last Survivors treads the well-worn path of post-apocalyptic films but manages to keep things engaging."
+Angie Han of The Hollywood Reporter gave the film a negative review and wrote, "it’s clearly a film with a lot on its mind (...) but its reticence keeps it from exploring the more challenging, and possibly more rewarding, paths laid out before it."

+Tara McNamara of Common Sense Media rated it 4/5 star writing that "this indie isn't going to change lives, but for evening of entertainment, it'll certainly give your family something to talk about."